mattt/llama.swift/README.md

 ## Credits

-This package wraps the [llama.cpp](https://github.com/ggerganov/llama.cpp) project by @ggerganov.
+This package wraps the [llama.cpp](https://github.com/ggml-org/llama.cpp) project.
+Thanks to all of that project's contributors for making this possible.